Thong-Cao/-Performance-Analytics/README.md

 ## Overview

-This project analyzes the performance of a **top-up service** provided by **e-wallet companies**.
+This my personal project to analyzes the performance of a **top-up service** provided by **e-wallet companies**.
 These services allow users to add money to their e-wallets, and the e-wallet providers earn commissions from Telco merchants for each transaction.
-This is a personal project to showcase my data processing and visualization skills, identifying key performance indicators (**KPIs**) and deriving insights from the dataset.

 ### Analysis Steps:
 1. **Exploring the dataset:** Understanding the business model and all dataset fields.